 How to Succeed in College (and Life)

 Following a decade at International Creative Management (where he specialized in the representation and development of young performers) and at 21C Media Group (where he was a co-founder and the director of artist development), Lerner studied closely with renowned sports psychologist Dr. Nathaniel Zinsser—a Director of The Center for Enhanced Performance at the United States Military Academy at West Point—focusing on coaching and performance enhancement techniques employed by professional and Olympic athletes.
-He holds a Masters in Applied Positive Psychology from the University of Pennsylvania.
+He holds a Masters from and is on the teaching staff for the graduate program in Applied Positive Psychology at the University of Pennsylvania.

 “Dan is electric!
 When he speaks, people tune in like the world is on pause.
 In the 10 years that I have known Dan he has done speaking engagements for my wealth management practice, to clients and referral sources, and for my alumni association (University of Maryland).
 The responses that I receive after each and every event are beyond positive … they are uniquely exceptional.”Oppenheimer Funds